Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintA/us004/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-There's no acceptance criteria for this user story.
+* There's no acceptance criteria defined for this user story.

 ### 1.4.
 Found out Dependencies